mjkjr/knowledge-log/log.md

 [NoSQL database](https://github.com/rakibtg/SleekDB) to manage dynamic data, and outputs a compact static HTML5 website that is designed for speed.
-It's a work in progress and I have parts I'd like to improve, specifically the fact that it uses Bootstrap for CSS which is heavier that necessary for this websites needs.
+It's a work in progress and I have parts I'd like to improve, specifically the fact that it uses Bootstrap for CSS which is heavier that necessary for this website's needs.
 Currently it uses Git workflows to deploy to a DigitalOcean droplet when a version-formatted tagged commit is pushed.